255 Water St, Plymouth, MA 02360, USA

 Beachfront playground with picnic tables, benches and a large grassy area.
 Small sandy beach, plus launch ramp for canoes and kayaks.
-Paved walking trail with direct link to North Plymouth Rail Trail.
+3.9 acres.
+Paved walking trail with direct link to the Holmes Reservation and North Plymouth Rail Trail.
 Seasonal features include restrooms, concessions stand, splash pad.
+Stroller-friendly.

 This public park was renovated in the 2010s.
 A portion of this land was given to the Town of Plymouth in memory of the Nelson family.

 In earlier times, this land was within the region of the Patuxet, members of the Wampanoag tribe, who inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.

 A short (0.2-mile) paved walking path extends from one end of the park to the other, along the beach. it connects directly to the 1-mile North Plymouth Rail Trail, which is a combination of pavement and crushed stone.